Troubleshooting Guide¶

 The router-hosts operator watches Kubernetes resources and creates DNS entries automatically.

-Symptoms: Service exists but no DNS entry created
+Symptoms: HostMapping exists but no DNS entry is created; status.phase is Error.

 Causes and solutions: